fine motor - gross motor - dexterity - skills

 and its consequences, and know that some behaviour

-work as part of a group or class, and understand
+They work as part of a group or class,

-and take changes of routine in their stride.
+situations, and take changes of routine in their

 and other children.